eCook Meal

 ALMOST THERE…

 Return the pan to a medium-high heat with a drizzle of oil.
-When hot, add the grated ginger and the remaining rub (to taste).
+When hot, add the grated Ginger and the remaining rub (to taste).
 Fry for 1-2 minutes, until fragrant, shifting constantly.
 Stir in the coconut milk and bring up to a simmer for 6-7 minutes until slightly reduced.
 Season with the lime juice (to taste), a sweetener of choice, salt, and pepper.
 Drain the pickling liquid from the Cucumber.

 LET’S EAT!